“Audiences are never something homogeneous…”

 Outcomes

-4AArts.org launched in March 2020, one year after the project drew its development team.
-For a website promoting live events to come out in public space at a time when a global pandemic breaks out was rather unfortunate.
-But it persevered.
-It stayed in the interaction and visual design form showcased here through the pandemic for about two and a half years.
-At the end of 2022, the organization had changed leadership and created a more generic look to the application, keeping only the Search feature page from its original design.
-It will be educational to witness how it does and all the lessons that result from this unprocessed and unannounced user interface change.
+4AArts.org launched in March 2020, one year after the project first drew its development team.
+For a website promoting live events to come out at the start of a global pandemic was rather challenging.
+4AArts.org stayed in the form showcased here throughout the pandemic for about two and a half years.
+At the end of 2022, the organization had changed leadership and created a more generic look to the website, keeping only the Search feature page in its original design.